Mike Bassett: Manager

 Mike Bassett: Manager is a British television comedy series by Steve Barron.
-It is a follow up to the 2001 film Mike Bassett: England Manager, and stars Ricky Tomlinson, Steve Edge, Amanda Redman and Dan Renton Skinner.
+It is a follow-up to the 2001 film Mike Bassett: England Manager, and stars Ricky Tomlinson, Steve Edge, Amanda Redman and Dan Renton Skinner.
 The film follows Mike Bassett who after leading England to the World Cup semi-finals in 2002 has seen his career decline as he decides to postpone his retirement in Spain to take over as manager of EFL League Two side Wirral County, the team for whom his father was a club legend.

 The show ran for one series of six episodes and was first shown on 29 September 2005 on ITV.
 In 2014, there were plans to bring Mike Bassett back to the big screen in a movie titled "Mike Bassett: Interim Manager."
 However, a kickstarter project that was essential for raising funds for the film did not meet its target, essentially making the series the final instalment.

 Premise

 The series is a sequel to the film Mike Bassett: England Manager, in which Bassett, having won the Mr Clutch Cup with second-tier side Norwich City, takes over England following the previous manager's heart attack.
 Despite failing to win any of the final three qualifiers, England reach the World Cup finals, held in Brazil.
 After drawing with Egypt, a 4–0 defeat to Mexico, captain Gary Wackett being sent home for hooliganism and Bassett being pictured in a drunken incident, he is expected to resign, but instead inspires England to victory over Argentina.
-England reach the semi finals, before being knocked out by eventual winners Brazil.
+England reach the semi-finals, before being knocked out by eventual winners Brazil.

-The series picks up some time after Mike Bassett took England to the semi finals of a fictional 2002 World Cup.
+The series picks up some time after Mike Bassett took England to the semi-finals of a fictional 2002 World Cup.
 The side failed to qualify for the 2004 European Championships, losing to lowly Liechtenstein during the campaign, resulting in Bassett being sacked.
-Since then, a spell at Newcastle ended in similar fashion after getting them relegated two seasons in a row, while his returns to former clubs Norwich and then Colchester fared little better.
+Since then, a spell at Newcastle ended in similar fashion after getting them relegated two consecutive seasons, while his returns to former clubs Norwich and then Colchester fared little better.
 Mike decides to retire and is set to move to Spain, but at the last minute is offered the manager's job at Wirral County F.C., for whom his father was a player.